ADHD goal systems: why standard frameworks fail and what works instead

 Ramon’s take

-These five adhd goal systems aren’t about adding more complexity to your life.
-They’re about matching the right tool to the right neurological challenge.
 Working memory limits need external storage.
 Dopamine deficits need reward pairing.
-Time blindness needs temporal anchors.
-Hyperfocus needs channeling, not suppressing.
-And rejection sensitivity needs pre-built emotional guardrails.
+Time blindness needs temporal anchors, and hyperfocus needs channeling rather than suppressing.
+Rejection sensitivity needs pre-built emotional guardrails.

 If you have tried multiple self-management approaches without meaningful improvement, or if you suspect ADHD but have not yet been evaluated, speaking with a clinician who specializes in ADHD is worth considering.
-ADHD coaching and CBT-based treatment significantly improve outcomes for many adults, and self-management systems work best alongside professional support rather than instead of it.
+ADHD coaching and CBT-based treatment improve outcomes for many adults, and self-management systems work best alongside professional support rather than instead of it.

 Next 10 minutes

-• Flip the card over and write down the single next physical action for that goal
+- Flip the card over and write down the single next physical action for that goal.

-• Set a phone reminder for 48 hours from now labeled “check goal card”
+- Set a phone reminder for 48 hours from now labeled “check goal card.”

 This week

-• Build a Dopamine Menu with at least three appetizer-level rewards and one main course reward for your current goal
+- Build a Dopamine Menu with at least three appetizer-level rewards and one main course reward for your current goal.

-• Complete two 48-hour review cycles and see if the card system clicks for your brain
+- Complete two 48-hour review cycles and see if the card system clicks for your brain.

 There is more to explore